pip-services/pip-services-docs/content/en/toolkit_api/golang/components/lock/ilock.md

 Makes a single attempt to acquire a lock by its key.
 It returns immediately a positive or negative result.

-> AcquireLock(correlationId string, key string, ttl int64, timeout int64) error
+> AcquireLock(ctx context.Context, correlationId string, key string, ttl int64, timeout int64) error

+- **ctx**: context.Context - operation context.
 - **correlationId**: string -(optional) transaction id used to trace execution through the call chain.
 - **key**: string - unique lock key to acquire.
 - **ttl**: int64 - lock timeout (time to live) in milliseconds.